Interactive Brokers Trading Service

 - Running Multiple TWS Instances

-- Market Depth Data and Issues
+- Market Depth Data

 - Using Interactive Brokers True Real-Time Bar Data